neil-edelman/boxes/readme.md

  - Parameter: _a_
    The array; if null, returns null\.
  - Parameter: _here_
-   Set it to null to get the last element, if it exists\.
+   Set it to the current element; when null, it will be last element, if it exists\.
  - Return:
    A pointer to the previous element or null if it does not exist\.
  - Order: